Allen Weisselberg tax fraud case: What to know about the charges

 Weisselberg and the company allegedly withheld about half a million dollars in taxes from the federal government, according to the indictment, but whether the federal government will get involved remains to be seen.

-“Clearly under the Trump administration that was never going to happen, for obvious reasons,” Rodgers said.
-“Now that Biden’s in charge and Merrick Garland is in charge, the question is, is there an appetite at the DOJ to do that case?”
+“Clearly, under the Trump administration that was never going to happen, for obvious reasons,” Rodgers said.
+“Now that Biden’s in charge and Merrick Garland is in charge, the question is: Is there an appetite at the DOJ to do that case?”

-One legal expert, Cono Namorato, who worked in the Justice Department’s tax division under former President Barack Obama told that this is a case he “would have authorized.”
+One legal expert, Cono Namorato, who worked in the tax division of the Justice Department under former President Barack Obama, told NBC News that this is a case he “would have authorized.”
 Weisselberg “was clearly a tax-conscious and tax-motivated individual,” Namorato said.

 The timing of a federal case would likely rely on coordination between local and federal authorities, Rodgers said.

-“If you’re the U.S. Attorney in Manhattan and you want to bring this [case] and you get the OK from Department of Justice, you would want to sit down with Vance and his team and figure out the best way to charge it — you don't want to mess up their case,” she said.
-“On the other hand, you can't wait forever, because the statute [of limitations] is always ticking.”
+“If you’re the U.S. attorney in Manhattan and you want to bring this [case] and you get the OK from Department of Justice, you would want to sit down with Vance and his team and figure out the best way to charge it — you don’t want to mess up their case,” Rodgers said.
+“On the other hand, you can’t wait forever, because the statute [of limitations] is always ticking.”

 Read more from Yahoo News: